charlottecooke/charlottecooke/README.md

 Typescript, NodeJS, VueJS, K8s, Docker, Terraform, lots of AWS things, Travis and Jenkins fun!
 SQL and a few other bits and bobs

 Looking to learn / in the process of learning about:
-Scala, Kafka, Swift, Machine Learning -> Natural Language Processing (just like everyone else under the sun 🌞)
+Java, ElasticStack, Machine Learning -> Natural Language Processing (just like everyone else under the sun 🌞)

 Aside from all the techy stuff, mental and physical wellbeing is important to me so I like to meditate, do yoga, run, learn languages, learn guitar, read and enjoy the good things in life,